facebook/react-native-website/docs/pushnotificationios.md

 getMessage(): string | Object;
 ```

-An alias for `getAlert` to get the notification's main message string
+An alias for `getAlert` to get the notification's main message string.

 ---